RyePankoski/Genetic-Boids-2/README.md

 ## Genetic Boids:
 This is my second boids simulation.
-It is a real time flocking simulator that in my case, uses rgb a sort of stand in for genes.
-The boids evolve and as they do their colors change to reflect this.
+It is a real time flocking simulator.
+The boids evolve and as they do their colors change.
 Boids only flock with boids of the same genetic marker.

 ## What it does:
 When you run the sim, a single boid named adam begins to fly in a random direction.
 After a while, he will die of old age, and split into n children who will all inheret his rgb genes, with some random mutation.
 These children will then fly on until they too die and split apart.